Taos County, New Mexico

 Taos County is a county in the U.S. state of New Mexico.
 As of the 2020 census, the population was 34,489.
 Its county seat is Taos.
 The county was formed in 1852 as one of the original nine counties in New Mexico Territory.

 Taos County comprises the Taos, New Mexico Micropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 2204 sqmi, of which 2203 sqmi is land and 1.3 sqmi (0.06%) is water.

 The county's highest point is the summit of Wheeler Peak at 13,161 ft.
-This is also the highest natural point in New Mexico.
+This summit is also the highest natural point in New Mexico.
 The county has the highest mean elevation of any U.S. county outside of Colorado at 8510 ft, even though it ranks only 22nd overall.
 Taos County contains 17 of New Mexico's highest 25 peaks.